Novo Nordisk's New Hemophilia-B Drug Will Have A Hard Time Getting Through FDA Panel

 From there, analysis is made of Novo Nordisk's clinical program, which is generally positive in terms of determination of efficacy.
 However, safety here is brought up as well.

 A total of 4 studies were performed on 183 patients, separate studies for each age group.
-The FDA notes early on it its analysis of the clinical data that "it is unclear whether the size of the safety database (i.e., number of adult and/or pediatric subjects exposed to the product; duration of follow-up of those subjects) is sufficient to assess the safety of the product."
+The FDA notes early on in its analysis of the clinical data that "it is unclear whether the size of the safety database (i.e., number of adult and/or pediatric subjects exposed to the product; duration of follow-up of those subjects) is sufficient to assess the safety of the product."

 Further, there is this worrisome line: